pingcap/style-guide/docs/rust/macros.md

 Custom derive macros should not do complex code generation (use procedural macros it attribute position instead).
 Mostly custom derives should only be used to automatically derive traits.
-Custom derives can also be used to generate very simple functions and methods (e.g., `new` constructors ((derive-new)[https://github.com/nrc/derive-new]; (derive-more)[https://jeltef.github.io/derive_more/derive_more/constructor.html]) or getters and setters ((Getset)[https://github.com/Hoverbear/getset], though in general you should prefer public fields over generated getters and setters)).
+Custom derives can also be used to generate very simple functions and methods.
+E.g., `new` constructors ([derive-new](https://github.com/nrc/derive-new); [derive-more](https://jeltef.github.io/derive_more/derive_more/constructor.html)) or getters and setters ([Getset](https://github.com/Hoverbear/getset), though in general you should prefer public fields over generated getters and setters).

 ### Formatting